 For those who don’t know what STEAMCREAM is let me tell you a bit about them.
 STEAMCREAM is a handmade cream made in the UK and Japan with fresh, traceable ingredients.
 They use a unique steam process because it makes a naturally effective, lightweight emulsion that your skin can absorb.
 Since most creams are made with complex molecules they usually just sit on the skin’s surface.
 STEAMCREAM’s unique steam process makes their cream much more effective on the skin.
 Your skin feels intensively moisturized and softer much longer.

-They use natural ingredients such as orange flower water, oatmeal and vegetable glycerine to hydrate your skin.
+They use natural ingredients such as orange flower water, oatmeal, and vegetable glycerine to hydrate your skin.
 Almond and jojoba oils, with moisturizing cocoa butter, soften the skin’s surface.
+If you want to soften your skin you can also use the products of Faceshop.

 STEAMCREAM has won awards such as the 2010 CEW (Cosmetic Executive Women) award for the Best New Everyday Skincare Product.
 Winning the accolade of Beauty Insider’s Choice.